Overlooking the Grand Staircase National Monument

 The 1.9 million acres contained in this vast National Monument are contiguous with Bryce Canyon and Capitol Reef National Parks and the Glen Canyon National Recreational Area, the centerpiece of which is Lake Powell.
 The Monument can be described in three sections.

 The landscape on the West Section between the Grand Canyon and Bryce Canyon National Park is marked by a series of south-facing escarpments or cliffs between 1,600 and 3,000 feet high.
-Moving north from the Grand Canyon, this series of escarpments, separated by sweeping plateaus, resemble a series of Olympian “steps” representing 1.9 billion years of geologic time.
-As one travels north from the Grand Canyon in Arizona, each “step” represents a more recent period ending in the fascinating 65-million year-old rock formations of Bryce Canyon National Park.
+Moving north from the Grand Canyon, this series of escarpments, separated by sweeping plateaus, resembles a series of Olympian “steps” representing 1.9 billion years of geologic time.
+As one travels north from the Grand Canyon in Arizona, each “step” represents a more recent period ending in the fascinating 65-million-year-old rock formations of Bryce Canyon National Park.

 The Kaiparowits Plateau dominates the Middle Section of the Monument.
 This massive plateau encompasses about 1,000 square miles – the size of Rhode Island – and rises in elevation from about 2,000 feet on the southern end to about 7,000 feet on the northern end.
-This continuous incline of the Plateau has given the small amount of water flowing through it immense power to sculpt mesas, canyons and other spectacular geological features.
+This continuous incline of the Plateau has given the small amount of water flowing through it immense power to sculpt mesas, canyons, and other spectacular geological features.

 Looking beyond the geologic beauty of the Plateau, it is a virtual treasure trove of fossils.
 The sedimentary rocks of the Kaiparowits Plateau contain the best, most continuous fossil record of the Cretaceous Period, which lasted from 135 to 65 million years ago and marked the end of the age of dinosaurs.